Alexarr6/browser-agent-evaluation/README.md

    `Lovelace` text but not the complete two-label history, and the keyboard task checks for a visible `change` event but not every key in the sequence.

-2. **Read experimental results against their recorded contract version.**
-   The published run used broad URL/text probes, whose positive outcomes remain `unverified`.
-New runs verify Marca's visible headline and final article URL;
-   Amazon now requires a coffee-bean product with a displayed unit price strictly below 14 EUR/kg and matching name, URL and price in the response.
-All four runners use the same independent checks.
+2. **Experimental tasks use task-completion contracts.** The current report verifies Marca's visible headline and final article URL.
+Amazon requires a coffee-bean product with a displayed unit price strictly below 14 EUR/kg and matching name, URL and price in the response.
+All AI runners use the same independent checks, and these outcomes count as completed or failed. `unverified` applies only to a task explicitly configured as a reachability-only probe.
 The two tasks remain mandatory.
-Details and the selective rerun command are documented in [`docs/architecture/open-task-verification.md`](docs/architecture/open-task-verification.md).
+Details are documented in [`docs/architecture/open-task-verification.md`](docs/architecture/open-task-verification.md).

 3. **Public websites are moving targets.** Consent dialogs, localization, content,